LAW ACADEMIC PROGRAMMES

 Duration

-It shall normally extend over a minimum of three (3) months.
+It shall normally extend over a minimum of three (6) months.
 Notwithstanding the generality of the foregoing, the Faculty may, with the approval of Senate, agree to an extension for a specific period, not exceeding a full academic year.
-The programme comprises of ten (10) courses that are taught during (10) ten intensive days over a period of (3) months.
-The days are broken down as follows: 4 days in the first month, 3 days in the second month and 3 days in the last month.
+The programme comprises of ten (10) courses that are taught over a period of (3) months.
+The remaining three (3) months will consist of registration, assessment, examination periods and University vacations.

 Mode of Learning